Urine Protein (Dipstick)

 Check for blood in your urine

-Measure your glomerular filtration rate.
-This shows how well your kidneys are working.
+Measure your glomerular filtration rate to see how well your kidneys are working

 Test for other diseases, including lupus and cancer

 Test results may vary depending on your age, gender, health history, the method used for the test, and other things.
 Your test results may not mean you have a problem.
 Ask your healthcare provider what your test results mean for you.

 Healthy adults normally excrete less than 150 milligrams of protein over 24 hours.
 Higher amounts of protein in your urine may mean that you have a health problem.
 Your healthcare provider will use the results of this test, along with other test results, to diagnose your health problem or track its changes.

 This test is done with a urine sample.
 Your healthcare provider may ask you to provide a single urine sample or collect your urine over a certain time period, such as 24 hours.
 For this sample, you must collect all of your urine for 24 hours.
 Empty your bladder completely first in the morning without collecting it.
 Note the time.
 Then collect your urine every time you go to the bathroom over the next 24 hours.
 You will collect it in a container that your healthcare provider or the lab gives you

 The results of this test can also be affected by:

 Blood in the urine

 Having a fever

 Exercising a lot before the test